Contents: Damage from acid rain and industrial…⇓ Damage from bird droppings, insects…⇓ Stains after water drops dry ⇓ Paint chips ⇓

 Causes of damage

 Bird droppings contain acids.
-If bird droppings are not removed immediately, the substances they contain can damage the top clear coat and the base paint.
+If bird droppings are not removed immediately, the substances contained in them can damage the top clear coat and the base coat of paint.

-When the remains of insects adhering to the paintwork decompose, corrosive compounds are formed.
-If these compounds are not removed in a timely manner, they can damage the top clear coat and base paint.
+When insect remains adhere to the paintwork decompose, they form corrosive compounds.
+If these compounds are not removed promptly, they can damage the top clear coat and the base coat of paint.

-The juice secreted by the leaves of the trees, when it hits the paintwork, hardens and strongly adheres to the bodywork.
-If you try to scrape off the hardened juice particles, part of the paint layer may come off with them.
+The sap secreted by tree leaves hardens when it gets on the paintwork and sticks strongly to the bodywork.
+If you try to scrape off the hardened sap particles, part of the paintwork may come off with them.

 Protective measures

-To protect the paintwork, wash the body and apply a wax polish to it, following the instructions below.
+To protect the paintwork, wash the body and apply wax polish according to the instructions below.
 These protective measures should be taken as soon as possible.

-Use a soft sponge and water to remove bird droppings.
+To remove bird droppings, use a soft sponge and water.
 If you don't have a sponge and water on your trip, you can also use a damp paper towel.
-The cleaned area must then be treated with a wax polish, following the instructions below.
+The cleaned area should then be treated with wax polish, following the instructions below.

-Insect remains and tree sap are best removed with a soft sponge and water or commercially available cleaners.
+Insect debris and tree sap are best removed with a soft sponge and water or with commercially available cleaning products.

-Another way to help remove contaminants is as follows.
-Cover the contaminated area with damp newspaper for one to two hours.
-After removing the newspaper, wash off the softened residues with water.
+Another way to help remove dirt is to cover the dirty area with a damp newspaper for one to two hours.
+After removing the newspaper, wash off the softened dirt residue with water.

 Causes of damage

-Rain, fog, dew and even tap water can contain harmful mineral compounds such as salts and calcium oxides.
-If moisture containing such mineral compounds gets on the paintwork of the body and then evaporates, the minerals concentrate and harden, forming white rings on the body.
-These mineral compounds can damage your vehicle's paintwork.
+Rain, fog, dew, and even tap water can contain harmful mineral compounds such as calcium salts and oxides.
+When moisture containing these mineral compounds gets on your car's paintwork and then evaporates, the minerals concentrate and harden, forming white rings on your car's paintwork.
+These mineral compounds can damage your car's paintwork.

 Protective measures

-To protect the paintwork, wash the body and apply a wax polish to it, following the instructions below.
+To protect the paintwork, you should wash the body and apply wax polish to it, following the instructions below.
 These protective measures should be taken immediately if you find traces of water on the paintwork of the body.

 Causes of damage

-Chips in the paintwork of the body occur due to impacts of stones flying out from under the wheels of your or other cars.
+Chips in the paintwork of the car body occur due to impacts from stones flying out from under the wheels of your or other cars.

-Maintain a sufficient safe distance from the vehicle in front.
-This reduces the likelihood of paint chipping from impacts of stones flying from under the wheels.
+Maintain a safe distance from the vehicle in front.
+This reduces the likelihood of paint chips from flying stones.

 Note:

-- Safe (in terms of paint damage) The distance to the vehicle in front depends on the speed of the vehicle.
+- Safe (from the point of view of damage to the paintwork) the distance to the car in front depends on the speed of movement.
 For example, at a speed of 90 km / h, this distance is about 50 m.
-At low air temperatures, the paintwork of the body becomes more fragile.
-This increases the likelihood of paint chipping from stone exposure.
+At low air temperatures, the paintwork of the car body becomes more fragile.
+This increases the likelihood of paint chips from the impact of stones.

-- Paint chips can cause rust on your car's bodywork.
-Before corrosion begins, touch up damaged areas and restore the paintwork, following the instructions below.
-If the damaged area is not repaired in a timely manner, this can lead to serious corrosion damage and costly body repairs.
+- Paint chips can be the cause of corrosion on your car's body.
+Before corrosion starts, touch up damaged areas and restore the paintwork by following the instructions below.
+If the damaged area is not repaired in a timely manner, it can lead to serious corrosion damage and expensive body repairs.

-When using body care products, follow all directions printed on the labels or container of cleaner or polish.
+When using body care products, follow all directions printed on the cleaner or polish container or label.
 Read all warnings and cautions.